Charles Ferguson (filmmaker): Film career

 For more than 20 years, Ferguson had been intensely interested in film, and regularly attended film festivals such as the Telluride Film Festival for over a decade.
 In mid-2005, he formed Representational Pictures and began production of No End in Sight, which was one of the first feature-length documentaries on post-war Iraq.

 No End in Sight won a special jury prize for documentaries at the 2007 Sundance Film Festival and was nominated for an Oscar in 2008 in the documentary feature film category.
 Ferguson also received a nomination for the Writers Guild of America Award for Best Documentary Screenplay for the film.

 Inside Job, a feature-length documentary about the 2008 financial crisis, was screened at the Cannes Film Festival in May 2010 and the New York Film Festival and was released by Sony Pictures Classics in October 2010.
 It received the 2010 Academy Award for Best Documentary Feature.
 Ferguson credits narrator Matt Damon for contributing to the film, specifically the structure of the ending, in addition to his narration duties.

 On May 1, 2011, The New York Times reported that Ferguson had agreed to make a film about WikiLeaks founder Julian Assange for HBO Films.
 According to IMDb the film was scheduled for release in 2013 but the project was eventually mothballed.

 On September 30, 2013, Charles Ferguson wrote on the Huffington Post that he would be cancelling his CNN documentary on Hillary Clinton due, not just to pressure from the Clintons and their allies, but also from the Republican Party, to stop pursuing the project.
 In the article Ferguson lamented that "nobody, and I mean nobody, was interested in helping me make this film.
 Not Democrats, not Republicans – and certainly nobody who works with the Clintons, wants access to the Clintons or dreams of a position in a Hillary Clinton administration."
 In a June 2013 interview with former President Bill Clinton, Clinton told Ferguson that he and Larry Summers couldn't change Alan Greenspan's mind about the Commodity Futures Modernization Act of 2000, which deregulated derivatives and helped fuel the 2008 financial crisis and the subsequent Great Recession.
 Congress then passed the Act with a veto-proof supermajority.
 Ferguson thought Clinton was "a really good actor" and that this was a lie.
 Actually, Ferguson wrote, the Clinton Administration and Larry Summers lobbied for the Act and, along with Robert Rubin privately attacked advocates of regulation.

 Ferguson directed the first major documentary about the Watergate Scandal.
 Entitled Watergate, the 260-minute film had its European premiere at the 2019 Berlin International Film Festival and received the 2019 Cinema for Peace award for Most Political Film of the Year.

 Technology

-Starting in 2022, Ferguson has become an extremely active early stage technology investor and startup advisor.
+Starting in 2022, Ferguson has become an active early stage technology investor and startup advisor.
 He is a limited partner in six early stage venture capital funds, and is an angel investor in early stage technology startups.
 Recent investments include placing the first money into Aperture Data, Dicer, Aomni, Pally, Paradigm and Cofactory.